Image by HUANG Zheng Shutterstock

-For an insightful and vivid account of the entire war, with special focus on the Battle of Normandy, the best place to head is Le Mémorial, one of Europe’s premier WWII museums.
-It’s a hugely impressive affair, using film, animation and audio testimony, as well as a range of original artefacts, to graphically evoke the realities of war, the trials of occupation and the joy of liberation.
+For a very insightful and vivid account of the entire war, with special focus on the Battle of Normandy, Le Mémorial is unparalleled – it's one of Europe’s premier WWII museums.
+A hugely impressive affair, the museum uses film, animation and audio testimony, as well as many original artefacts, to graphically evoke the realities of war, the trials of occupation and the joy of liberation.
 It is situated 3km northwest of the city centre, reachable by bus 2 from place Courtonne.

 Suspended above you as you enter is a life-size model of a Hawker Typhoon.
 Beyond, you are led chronologically through the collection, culminating with a spellbinding video of the Nuremberg trials.
 Perhaps oddly, the bombings of Hiroshima and Nagasaki get but a footnote.
 A further gallery examines the world after 1945 and the Cold War.
 There is also an excellent 19-minute film, The Battle of Normandy, which graphically reveals the destruction of the region.
 You can also exit the museum to visit a 70m-long German relic: the oppressive interior of General Richter's Underground Bunker.